 At this point, you should have already noticed that almost all of the topics in the ACT Math test are covered in the math courses at school.
 After all, the ACT was intentionally designed to examine how well your high school education has prepared you for first-year college mathematics.
 So, why not use this to your advantage and take the opportunity to get better?

 By extension, you can always ask a math teacher for help, especially on topics and areas that you struggle with.
-Their job is to teach high-school-level mathematics, so they can undoubtedly provide help for improving your ACT Math score.
+Their job is to teach high-school-level mathematics, so they can undoubtedly provide help for improving your math section score.
 So stay connected with your math teachers, and don’t hesitate to reach out and seek help.

 Yes, but only the ones that contain nothing more than calculating functions.
 Graphing calculators and calculating apps on other devices, such as phones and personal computers, are all prohibited.
 Further instructions about the calculator policies for the ACT can be found here.